lizamuromskaya/cv/README.md

 https://github.com/lizamuromskaya/ruby_tasks
 - Projects that I did as part of an online course https://github.com/lizamuromskaya/ruby_trainee
-- The final project that I did with my team in epam ruby lab https://smartbanking-epam.ru/ https://github.com/RUBYLNIK-training-center/smart-banking
+- The final project that I did with my team in epam ruby lab(it will be completed in 2 weeks) https://smartbanking-epam.ru/ https://github.com/RUBYLNIK-training-center/smart-banking